Security questions can add an extra layer of certainty to your authentication process.

 You can see examples of good security questions from the University of Virginia.
 Let’s take a look at each of these criteria in more detail.

-When choosing security questions, it’s extremely important that the correct answers cannot be guessed or researched over the internet.
+When choosing security question and answers, it’s extremely important that the correct answers cannot be guessed or researched over the internet.

 Here’s an example of a question that fails to meet these rules: